linkeddatacenter/BOTK-core/vocabularies/README.md

 ## schema:LocalBusiness

-Captures the concept about a public legal registered business organization with a contactable official contact point .
+Captures the concept about a public legal registered business organization with an official contact point .

 It is a subclass of schema:LocalBusiness and botk:BusinessOrganization that adds some properties and restrictions.
 This class can be specialized  to state the reason of the business interest (e.g. see schema:LocalBusiness classifications).